margg00/cinemada-website/README.md

 To answer this question, let us analyze the correlation between the importance of roles played by actors in each of the 3 stages of their career and the success metric we defined earlier.

-To characterize role importance, we used movie scripts and exracted the portion of the script dedicated to a specific role.
+To characterize role importance, we used movie scripts and extracted the portion of the script dedicated to a specific role.
 The higher the percentage, the more important the role.
-Since the scripts were available for only a portion of the movies of our dataset (around 10%), we used the plot summaries, which exist for every movie, to predict the portion dedicated to every character in the movie script.
+Since the scripts were available for only a portion of the movies in our dataset (around 10%), we used the plot summaries, which exist for every movie, to predict the portion dedicated to every character in the movie script.
 This was performed using Large Language Model and .... ?????

 Since we defined 3 stages in our actors career (Earlier Years, Mid-Career and Late-Career), we can use as features the average role importance for every stage, as well as the standard deviation associated.
-That is, we measure the average and standard deviation of the portion of the movie played by an actor considering every movies he played in during a particular phase of his career.
+That is, we measure the average and standard deviation of the portion of the movie played by an actor considering every movie he played in during a particular phase of his career.

-First let us have a look at the distribution of success based on the average and standard deviation of role importance for each career time span.
+First, let us have a look at the distribution of success based on the average and standard deviation of role importance for each career period.

-### Put 6 plots (avg and std for each career stage) with success and role importance
+### Put 6 plots (average and std for each career stage) with success and role importance

 We can observe that.....

 However, it would be naive to stop our analysis here.

 In a second phase, we devised a statistical test and performed hypothesis testing to investigate the correlations between those three averages and standard deviations and our actor success metric.
-The null hypothesis we want to refute is the following: the role importance throughout all 3 stages of an actor career does not impact the overall success of an actor.
+The null hypothesis we want to refute is the following: the role importance throughout all 3 stages of an actor's career does not impact the overall success of an actor.
 We performed this test on the three actor datasets independently:
 - young actors, in their early years, whose career span is less than 20 years
 - experienced actors, with 20 to 40 years of experience